jzwood/Tunnel-VR/README.md

 # Tunnel-Escape-VR

-Tunnel Escape is a simple immersive vr experience compatible with both Google Cardboard and Oculus Rift.
+Tunnel Escape is a simple immersive vr experience geared towards Oculus Rift but viewable with Google Cardboard and on desktop.

 # Instructions

-The objective is to reach the surface...alive.
+- The objective is to reach the surface...alive.

-There are only two sources of control in this game.
+- There are only two sources of control in this game.
 Head orientation which will change camera orientation and forward movement.

-Pressing "q" will move camera forward only if there is not a wall in the way.
+- Pressing "q" will move camera forward only if there is not a wall in the way.

 # Options